(1) All holders of the securities of an offeree company of the same class must be afforded equivalent treatment.

 (a) ensuring that the offeror can fulfil in full any cash consideration, if such is offered, and

-(b) taking all reasonable measures to secure the implementation of any other type of consideration.
+(b) taking all reasonable measures to secure the implementation

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.